oist/ecsu-cnru-pce-simulation/README.md

 python -m pce.main --dir ./data/test --seed 1 --num_pop 2 --pop_size 24 --num_agents 2 --noshuffle --num_neurons 2 --max_gen 100 --cores 5
 ```

-Note that we used the arguemnt `--noshuffle` which means that agents in the two populations are **not randomly shuffled** before being paired in the simulation.
+Note that we use the arguemnt `--noshuffle` which means that agents in the two populations are **not randomly shuffled** before being paired in the simulation.
 This means that agents in the two populations are always pairwise aligned.
-Although most agents undergo mutation and crossover during evolution, at least 1 agent in each population (the best performing one) is part of the "elite" and will be identical in the following generation.
+Although most agents undergo mutation and crossover during evolution, at least 1 agent in each population (the first and best performing one) is part of the "elite" and will be identical in the following generation.
-**This ensures that best performance across generation will stay identical or will increase (non decreasing).**
+**This ensures that best performance across subsequent generations will stay identical or will increase (monotonically non-decreasing).**

 Note also that other evolutionary and simulation arguments are not specified, therefore the default ones are used.\
 In particular:
    - `--perf_func OVERLAPPING_STEPS`: the performance is based on the number of overlapping steps (percentage of the simulation steps where the two agents overlap).
    - `--agg_func MIN`: among the perfomances of the various trials (10 by default) the MINIMUM value is used as the overall performance of the experiment between two agents.
+   - `env_length 300`: the environment length is 300
+   - `num_objects 2`: the simultation uses 2 objects
+   - `agent_width 4`: the agents (and object) width is 4 units
+   - `shadow_delta env_length/4`: shadows are 75 units of distance from their respective agents
+   - `alternate_sides False`: by default agents are placed on opposite side of the 1-d space across trials in a fixed arrangemnt: the first agent (GREEN in visualizations) always faced outwards, whereas the second (BLUE) always faces inwards.
+   - `objects_facing_agents True`: by default the 2 object are positioned facing their respective agents: one outside the environment facing the first agent (GREEN) and one inside facing the second agent (BLUE).

+In addition it is important to mention that currently, in each trial, **agents and objects are positioned randomly** (uniformally) within the environment (e.g., first agent positioned at 3 o'clock and the second at 6 o'clock).
+Also keep in mind that those positions are determined by a fixed `seed 0` and are identical for all agents and all generations.
+This seed cannot be changed when running the experiment (with `pce.main`), but can be modified when rerunning the experiment (with `pce.run_from_dir`) to ensure robustness of results (see `--random_seed` below).

 ### Console Output